On Domain Modeling

 • Screen Attributes & Wireframes sketch out the canvases where each user will perform these steps, and the ways to navigate to them.

-Collections of business operations are gathered into processes, which are how the organization produces its work.
-Once Engaging OS has a collection of business operations defined as a process, it can generate on-the-fly process maps using the industry-standard BPMN notation, which serve as graphic documentation available to all stakeholders, ensure that the system is focused on delivering the required functionality.
+We also start seeing how collections of business operations coalesce into processes, which are how the organization produces its work (or, if processes are already well-defined, we may discuss top-down rather than bottom up, ie from processes down to operations).
+Once Engaging OS has a collection of business operations defined as a process, it can generate on-the-fly process maps using the industry-standard BPMN notation, which serve as graphic documentation available to all stakeholders, ensuring that the system is focused on delivering the required functionality.

 Note that the entity attributes and actions and statuses, in demanding that every facet of the system be labeled, help us communicate about the system.